 The poem ‘Shooting Stars’ was published in Carol Ann Duffy’s first collection of poems “Standing Female Nude“.
 The book was published in 1985 and it won the Scottish Arts Council Award in 1986.
 Carol Ann Duffy’s poems belonging to this collection use the voices of the outsiders and choose chiefly female speakers to make her point.
 Duffy’s ‘Shooting Stars’ is one such poem that presents the voice of a female Jewish victim of the Holocaust.
 The Holocaust was the genocide of European Jews during the Second World War.
 From 1941 to 1945, Nazi Germany killed over 6 million Jews across German-occupied Europe.

 Carol Ann Duffy’s poem ‘Shooting Stars’ was published in 1985 in her poetry collection “Standing Female Nude”.

 The speaker of this piece is a Jew who is about to die.
 Duffy chooses a female speaker for presenting the sufferings of Jewish women in Nazi Germany.

-The poem taps on the themes of the horrors of the holocaust, death, suffering, and religion.
+The poem taps into the themes of the horrors of the holocaust, death, suffering, and religion.

 The title of this piece ‘Shooting Stars’ presents two different meanings but both are tied to a single idea.
 Firstly, the “shooting star” is a symbol of Judaism.
 Secondly, it refers to the Jewish victims of the Holocaust.

-The tone of this piece is dark, somber, emotive, and painful.
-Duffy’s speaker is a victim of the Holocaust and she elaborates the horrific incidents that happened with her as well as others of her community.
+The tone of this piece is dark, sombre, emotive, and painful.
+Duffy’s speaker is a victim of the Holocaust and she elaborates on the horrific incidents that happened to her as well as others in her community.